 So there are only two options for this that have been proven to provide no drag.
 Those two optimal locations are behind the saddle and in between your aero bars.
 Both of these have their pros and cons and so it is a bit of personal preference here as well.
 I will detail them both out below and my personal experiences between the two.

-Let me preface this by saying also, that if you chose to make one of these changes do so BEFORE race day!
+Let me preface this by saying that if you chose to make one of these changes, do so BEFORE race day!

-Moving your water bottle location does take some getting used to at first so it is best to learn before you are competing to avoid accident or injury.
+Moving your water bottle location does take some getting used to at first so it is best to learn before you are competing to avoid accident, injury, or sudden drop in performance.

 Behind the seat bike water bottle holder

 The first place you will see a lot of water bottles placed is underneath the bike seat.
 This position provides no drag on the water bottle or the bottle cage because your body is already blocking this air flow.
 If you are concerned about removing every piece of drag from your bike this bottle placement is the best one by pure wind tunnel numbers.
 Another perk to this is you can use any water bottle you already have!
 If this option does seem ideal for you though you will have to pick up a water bottle cage specific to being able to mount behind the bike seat.
 The one I used to use was the Tacx Cycling Saddle bottle cage pictured below.